Partial regularity in nonlocal systems I: Results

 \subsubsection{Improvement of flatness}

 This is in Proposition \ref{cor.1} and it is the basic tool to get the subsequent partial regularity statements.
 It involves the excess in \rif{exc} and its flavour is classical.
-When $f\equiv 0$ Proposition \ref{cor.1} prescribes that if the oscillations of $a(\cdot)$ are small enough, then once the nonlocal excess is small at one scale $B_{\rr}(x_{0})$ then it keeps small at every scale and starts decaying, i.e.,
+When $f\equiv 0$ Proposition \ref{cor.1} prescribes that if the oscillations of $a(\cdot)$ are small enough in an appropriately larger ball $B_{R\rr}(x_{0})$, $R\geq 1$, then once the nonlocal excess is small at one scale $B_{\rr}(x_{0})$ then it keeps small at every scale and starts decaying, i.e.,

 whenever $\beta < \min\{1, 2s\}$ and $0< \sigma \leq \rr$.
 This is obviously the natural analog to flatness improvement displayed in \rif{eccessino}-\rif{eccessino2} for the local case.
-The full version of the statement \rif{exx.5} takes into account the presence of the right hand side $f$ via an additional smallness condition as the second inequality in \rif{exx.42}.
+The full version of the statement \rif{exx.5} takes into account the presence of the right-hand side $f$ via an additional smallness condition as the second inequality in \rif{exx.42}.
 The proof of Proposition \ref{cor.1} is based on a nonlocal linearization technique in turn relying on the application of the $s$-Harmonic Approximation Lemma \ref{shar}.
 This is done in Section \ref{sec6}.
 These are precisely the points where the smallness conditions in \rif{linearizzanti} are fixed.
 A summary of all the numerical thresholds for linearization is then accordingly given in Section \ref{parametri}, where the regular set $\Omega_{u}$ is determined.